Want to become a better citizen and civic leader? Want to do so in a community of fellow students and with guidance from inspiring mentors?

-The Tocqueville Fellowship offers the following for students from a variety of backgrounds and majors:
+The Tocqueville Fellowship offers the following to students:

-Through these experiences, Tocqueville Fellows grow as professionals, leaders, and citizens.
+Through these experiences, Tocqueville Fellows grow as students, leaders, and citizens.

-Alexis de Tocqueville (1805–1859) was a French aristocrat, diplomat, and political philosopher.
-He visited the United States in 1831, initially to observe the prison system, but quickly became fascinated with the American way of life and its political system.
+Alexis de Tocqueville (1805–1859) was a French aristocrat, diplomat, and political thinker.
+Upon visiting the United States in 1831, Tocqueville quickly became fascinated with the progress of equality in America.

-He returned to France and wrote Democracy in America, based on his extensive notes and reflections during his trip to America.
+He returned to France and wrote Democracy in America, based on his extensive notes and reflections during his trip to the United States.

 He presciently observed that the United States would be "called by some secret design of Providence one day to hold in its hands the destinies of half the world."